quangrmit/CHouse/README.md

 * snake case -> camel case

 ## Should-do list
-* member is confirmed to be automatically occupy a house (should have a method to start occupy a house)
 * allow member to review anytime
 * Remove cin, cout in member
 * Explain how data file is organized in report